-There is a growing awareness about the lack of available long term rental property in Yachats.
+- 1. There is a growing awareness about the lack of available long term rental property in Yachats.
 Capping the number of VRs could make more property available for long term renting and reduce the impact of VR activity in residential neighborhoods.
 The license count has been stable the last four years.
 This suggests now might be a good time to impose a limit on the number of licenses without impacting existing license holders.
-The current license count is 124.

-- We have data for the current neighborhood distribution. (see attached) Recommend a VR limit of 130 units.
-This represents 28% of single family homes zoned R-1 in Yachats. - Recommend an effective date of Nov.
-1, 2017 so it is effect for the next cycle of license applications.
+The current license count is 127 with 5 license requests pending. (as of 7-28-2017) - 1.1.We have data for the current neighborhood distribution. (see attached) Recommend a VR limit of 135 units.
+This represents 17.6% of single family homes in Yachats.
+No applications will be accepted until the VR count drops below 125.
+When the VR count drops below 125, the city will announce we are accepting new applications. - 1.2.
 Priority will be given to existing license holders.
 If licenses have not been renewed by Dec.
-29, 2017 and there is a waiting list, that new licenses be considered in the order they were received.
+29, 2017 and pending applications for new licenses that meet all requirements will be considered in the order they were received subject to proof of ownership.